-The phrase drag-and-drop is used to describe the action of selecting an object or section of text, moving it (dragging), and then placing it (dropping) into an alternate area.
-For example, to drag-and-drop an object such as an icon, you would first move your mouse cursor over it.
-Then, you would press and hold down the left mouse button, move it to the object to the location you desire, and release the button to set it down.
+The phrase drag-and-drop describes the action of selecting an object or section of text, moving it (dragging), and then placing it (dropping) in an alternate area.
+For example, to drag-and-drop an object, such as an icon, you first move your mouse cursor over it.
+Then, press and hold down the left mouse button, move the object to the location you desire, and release the mouse button to set it down.

-Bonus tip: In Microsoft Windows, if you drag-and-drop with the right mouse button rather than the left mouse button, you'll be prompted with a menu.
-This menu will you give you options to either "copy here," "move here," or "create a shortcut here."
+In Microsoft Windows, if you drag-and-drop with the right mouse button rather than the left mouse button, you're prompted with a menu.
+This menu gives you options to "copy here," "move here," or "create a shortcut here."

-Locate the app, file, or folder you'd like to move.
-Long press the object with your finger.
-Then, slide your finger across the screen until you have the item where you want it and lift your finger.
+Locate the app, file, or folder you want to move.
+Press and hold your finger on the object.
+Slide your finger across the screen until you have the object where you want to place it, then lift your finger.

 Drag-and-drop editing describes any editing performed by dragging an image, text, or object from one place to another.
 For example, to move text from one place to another in a document, you could select the text and then click-and-drag that text to another location.